 Implementing active measures pursuant to Sweden's Discrimination Act, in the form of analysis and monitoring of activities in terms of gender equality, is fundamentally important.
 In conjunction with grant decisions, the gender distribution of both applicants and grantees should be reported.

-In addition, once a year, there must be reporting of the proportions of men and women who, in the capacity of project leaders (applicants) or project participants (funded by means of the grants awarded), apply for and receive RJ's regular research support, i.e. for infrastructural projects, programmes and projects.
+In addition, once a year, there must be reporting of the proportions of men and women who, in the capacity of project leaders (applicants) or project participants (funded by means of the grants awarded), apply for and receive RJ's regular research support.
 The approval rates must be calculated in such a way as to reveal whether there is any gender bias in the review process.
 Analysis of career age (the number of years that have passed since a person gained a PhD) should cover all project participants who receive funding.
 This annual monitoring must include the external experts as well.
-The main results are to be given in the Annual Report and posted on RJ's website.
+The main results are to be published.
 Comments must be made on any deviations from the aims defined above.

 Where necessary, the CE should present recommendations for action to the Board.
 The action proposed should be shaped in response to the specific results of the analysis and may, for example, involve measures to boost the number of applications from applicants of the underrepresented gender.